joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 #### Responsibilities
 - Line managed support and implementation team
-- Developed in C#, VBA, and VB6 using TFS server
+- Developed in C#, VBA, and VB6 using TFS server.

 ---